 Description - Our Designer Grip-Loc tiles provide a durable and beautiful surface for areas where water is present.
 The tile’s latticed design creates a unique and fun flooring surface for your bathroom, locker room, or laundry room.
 With this unique pattern, these tiles have also been used in indoor patios and sunrooms to create a dry and clean flooring surface.
-The tiles also create a slip resistant surface that is comfortable to the touch and free draining.
+The tiles also create a slip-resistant surface that is comfortable to the touch and free draining.
 These tiles are capable of handling extremely wet and uneven surfaces and are resistant to bacteria, fungus, mold, and mildew among many other hazardous substances.
-Since these tiles are made from EVA they are stain resistant, odorless, and UV stable.
+Since these tiles are made from EVA, they are stain resistant, and odorless.
 Installation is as easy as snapping together adjacent tiles to form a beautiful and customizable flooring surface.
-Designer Grip-Loc tiles also come with an industry leading 10 year warranty.
+Designer Grip-Loc tiles also come with an industry leading 10-year warranty.

 Size - 12" x 12"

 Recommended Uses - Designer Grip-Loc tiles are truly built to be a multi-use durable floor tile.
 These tiles are most commonly used as locker room shower matting however they have also been used successfully as a flooring option in boats, as decking tiles, in laundry rooms, kennels, and workstations.
 They also have been successfully used as shelf liners for bars and workshops.

 Designer Grip-Loc locker room tiles are easy to maintain.
 Cleaning of these multiuse tiles typically includes: